ligoj/ligoj/app-ui/README.md

 docker build -t ligoj-ui:1.7.1 .
 ```

-## Custom builds
-### Custom URL
-During the build, the WAR file "ligoj-ui.war" is not copied from your local FS but from a previously released remote location such as Nexus.
+During the Docker build, the WAR file "ligoj-ui.war" is not copied from your local FS but from a previously released remote location such as Nexus.
-By default, the location is "https://oss.sonatype.org/service/local/artifact/maven/redirect?r=public&g=org.ligoj.app&a=app-ui&v=1.0.0&p=war"
+By default, the location is "https://oss.sonatype.org/service/local/artifact/maven/redirect?r=public&g=org.ligoj.app&a=app-ui&v=1.7.1&p=war"
 In case of a custom build you can specify its remote or local location.

-Staged OSS build from Sonatype
+## Staged OSS build from Sonatype

 ```
 docker build -t ligoj-ui:1.7.1 --build-arg WAR="https://oss.sonatype.org/service/local/repositories/orgligoj-1087/content/org/ligoj/app/app-ui/1.7.1/app-ui-1.7.1.war" .
 ```

-Private remote build
+## Private remote build

 ```
 docker build -t ligoj-ui:1.7.1 --build-arg WAR="https://storage.company.com/releases/app-ui-1.7.1.war" .
 ```

-Reuse the local maven package
+## Local maven package

 ```
 docker build -t ligoj-ui:1.7.1 --build-arg WAR="target/app-ui-1.7.1.war" .
 ```
-Note the local WAR path must be relative to the Dockerfile (not the current path), and must be bellow the Dockerfile: do not use "../bar/foo.war"
+Note the local WAR path must be relative to the Dockerfile (not the current path), and must be below the Dockerfile: do not use "../bar/foo.war"

 # Run Docker image